- This event has passed.

 MARIANNE FLEMMING/ CRIS PLATA/ BILL CAMPLIN

 Please call 920-563-9391 to reserve seats and to indicate whether you are likely to eat here.
-Check back to this page to see what COVID protocols may be in place.
 Masks in our intimate backroom space are generally recommended.

 Originally from south Florida, MARIANNE FLEMMING has been a professional musician for more than 30 years, winning numerous songwriting and “Best of” awards for her jazzy, bluesy sound.
 Marianne is known as a fine singer, composer and guitarist.
 She has opened for many national acts including Donavon, Taj Mahal and Roger McGuinn of the Byrds.
 Marianne has toured the United States, Europe and the Caribbean.
 Even having Bo Diddly sit in with her while busking in Hyde Park.